andres-garcia97/tfm_cic/README.txt

  * Environment: production
    WARNING: This is a development server.
 Do not use it in a production deployment.

-5. Then after a few minutes, enter in the local url http://127.0.0.1:8050/ and refresh the page until seeing the interface appear
+5. Then after a few minutes, enter in the local url http://127.0.0.1:8050/ and refresh the page until seeing the interface

 6. Use the tool as desired!